Fraud Blocker

 For example, if your child’s other parent begins to make more money and agrees to pay you 10% more in child support, the court cannot enforce this unless you go through the court to make the change.
 Therefore, if your child’s other parent continues to pay you the old amount, you have no grounds to require them to pay 10% more.

-A: A judge will review your situation during child support negotiations.
+A judge will review your situation during child support negotiations.
 If you are getting divorced, child support will be part of the process.
+Child support orders are also necessary when unwed parents decide to raise their children separately.
 Once an amount has been determined, child support payments must be made through the state.
 This helps the courts track and enforce these payments.
 If payments are late or missing, the state can usually take them out of the payer’s paycheck.

-A: To receive child support in California, you need to go through the court system.
+To receive child support in California, you need to go through the court system.
 With the help of an attorney, you can show the court why you need child support and why your child’s other parent should be paying it.
-If you are successful, the court will grant you child support, which you will receive monthly through the state.
+If you are successful, the court will grant you child support, which you will receive monthly through the state’s online portal for managing child support payments.
+This system also tracks payments to ensure every payment is complete and on time.

 For more information, contact Quinn & Dworakowski, LLP, online.